Bedil Masroor: Investigation

-Police was able to obtain two CCTV footages.
-One footage showed Hans Masroor getting out of the FTC building and another one shows his car being escorted by the white Vigo.
+CCTV footages obtained by the police showed Hans getting out of the FTC building and his car being escorted by the white Vigo.

 Aftermath

 Sindhi Adabi Sangat, an organization of the writers of Sindhi language, demanded the immediate release of Hans Masroor.

 Career

 He joined PTV as a producer in 1974.
 He produced many prominent Sindhi and Urdu Dramas, these included Hathen Gul Mendi, Dil Ji Duniya, Mohabatoon Ke Safeer.
 He had also presented programmes in Brahvi language when he was posted in PTV Quetta station.